The Link Between Urinary Incontinence And Pelvic Floor Issues

-Urinary incontinence can be embarrassing, but it’s a common condition experienced by millions of Americans.
+However, urinary incontinence is a common condition that affects millions of Americans.

-Approximately one third of adult women experience some form of pelvic floor dysfunction, a condition which is often linked with urinary incontinence.
+Approximately one third of adult women experience some form of pelvic floor dysfunction.

-At Capitol Physical Therapy, we offer pelvic floor physical therapy services to treat this.
+At Capitol Physical Therapy, we offer pelvic floor physical therapy in Washington DC to help manage and prevent pelvic floor dysfunction.

-Our DC physical therapists can help you improve pelvic floor issues and address related urinary incontinence.
+Our physical therapists can help you improve pelvic floor dysfunctions and address related urinary incontinence.

 Today, we’d like to dive deeper into the link between urinary incontinence in relation to pelvic floor issues.